scratchrealm/kachery-resource-proxy/README.md

 **Step 1: Create a new Heroku project**

 Sign up for a [Heroku](https://heroku.com) account and Create a new app.
-Same it something like kachery-resource-proxy-example
+Name it something like `kachery-resource-proxy-example`.

 **Step 2: Set up a proxy secret**